NCL Home > Documentation > Functions > WRF, Interpolation

 vert

-Array of vertical coordinate to interpolate too.
+Array of vertical coordinates for var3d.
 This must either be pressure/height.
 Dimensions must be the same as those of var3d.

 plot_type